linostar/missing-in-node/README.md

 ![Build](https://github.com/linostar/missing-in-node/actions/workflows/main.yml/badge.svg)

-Javascript functions needed repeatedly but missing in Node.
+Javascript functions that are needed repeatedly but are missing in NodeJS.

 ## How to install and use